 To help us launch the shared ownership campaign to the public, we appointed media agency Adgenda Media International (AMI).
 AMI clearly demonstrated the importance of building brand awareness for this campaign, and by working with us and also conducting their own research, have devised a media schedule to raise the profile of shared ownership across many key audience groups and locations in the country.

 As well as paid-for media, we know PR will be a hugely valuable vehicle to help us tell the shared ownership story and to set the record straight on the product.
-To run the PR activity, we’ve partnered with Camargue who are helping us to secure national and local media coverage, with an aim to tell the different stories and sides of shared ownership, explain the benefits and bust the misconceptions of the product, so that everyone can make an informed decision about whether it’s right for them.
+Our in house PR team are working to secure national and local media coverage, with an aim to tell the different stories and sides of shared ownership, explain the benefits and bust the misconceptions of the product, so that everyone can make an informed decision about whether it’s right for them.

 We have identified core audience groups to target with the paid-for media campaign.
 It’s never been harder for first-time buyers to get on the property ladder so they are our priority audience, but we are also looking to connect with to additional groups who may also need shared ownership:

-We know insight and analysis into the campaign’s performance will be key for members and we want to share this with you.
+We know insight and analysis into the campaign’s performance is key for members and we want to share this with you.

-We will provide regular updates to all members so they can engage with the campaign.
+We provide regular updates to all members so they can engage with the campaign.

 We’ll also organize regular workshops for supporters so we can review the campaign and hear first-hand from you what’s working and not.
 We’ll also share with you our learnings and plans for the campaign.
 Dates will be circulated following launch.